MrRom92/Gazelle-oldscss/docs/07-API.md

 `Authorization: token ${api_token}` or `Authorization: ${api_token}` (deprecated).

-NOTE: For the API token, please be aware we heavily discourage people from using the latter form and that it only exists for the sake of interopability and may go away in the future.
+NOTE: For the API token, please be aware we heavily discourage people from using the latter form and that it only exists for the sake of interoperability and may go away in the future.

 ##### Table of Contents